 - The student will be contacted in case of discrepancies.

 - For medications placed in the after-hours safe, payment will be required prior to placement.

 - For medication pick up, payment will be required at that time.

 The preferred and most convenient method for most students is requesting a refill by email.
 No matter which method the student uses, they will need to provide specific information to complete the request.
 Students can assume that their refill is being processed and will be available for pick-up next business day after the request is received.
 Please remember that the medication dispensary is closed on weekends and holidays and you will not receive communication regarding your request unless we have a question.

 RX Patient Assistance Program

 Patient assistance programs are available from many drug companies for those people who cannot afford to buy their medications.
 Patients needing assistance can search for programs applicable to their medication at rxassist.org to access application forms and contact information.
-Eligibility for each program varies and often depends on income.
+Eligibility for each program varies and often depends on insurance status and income.